tor-slettnes/common-core/src/apps/demo/idl/README.md

 Pub/Sub
 -------

-DDS is at its core a Pub/Sub based system, so the above data types essentially boil down to describing the payload of the published messages.
+DDS is fundamentally a Pub/Sub based system, so the above data types essentially boil down to describing the payload of the published messages.
 In our demo, these are:

 * `struct CC::Demo::Greeting`, and
 * `struct CC::Demo::TimeData`.